accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### With Acrobat Reader and the *Colour Contrast Analyser* tool

 1. Open the PDF file.
-2. Identify links inserted in blocks of text (paragraphs, titles, lists, etc.) and indicated only by colour.
+2. Identify links inserted in blocks of text (paragraphs, headings, lists, etc.) and indicated only by colour.
 3. Using the Colour Contrast Analyser tool, check that the contrast ratio between the font colour of the link and the font colour of the surrounding text is greater than or equal to 3:1.
 4. If this is the case, the criterion is validated.